Magnetic Island Nature Care Association

 LIFE IN THE OCEAN AROUND MAGNETIC ISLAND

-From pristine tropical beaches and inner reefs, to muddy bays and mangroves, the life in the ocean around Magnetic Island is varied and colourful.
+From pristine tropical beaches and fringing reefs, to sea grass beds and mangroves, the marine environments around Magnetic Island, and the species they support, are varied and colourful.

-On the southern side of the island, dugongs feed on the sea grass of Cleveland Bay.
-On the eastern side a nursery for tiger sharks reside between the island and the mainland towards Palleranda and Townsville.
-Turtles nest towards the north and east of the island, and whales make their way past our island waters during their long travels up the east coast of Australia.
+On the southern and western sides of the Island, dugongs feed on extensive sea grass beds.
+Turtles nest on the northern and south-eastern beaches, and whales frolic with their young in our island waters during their long travels up the east coast of Australia.

 AN ARRAY OF CORALS, GIANT CLAMS & FISH

-In 1981 scientists discovered that many coral species reproduce on the same few nights each year Geoffrey Bay, on the south eastern side of Magnetic Island.
+In 1981, at Geoffrey Bay, on the south eastern side of Magnetic Island, scientists discovered that many coral species reproduce on the same few nights each year.
 The discovery revolutionised coral research.

 If you visit the Geoffrey Bay or Nelly Bay Snorkel Trails, you'll also discover the giant clams and other corals and fish that habitat in and around the water of Magnetic Island.
-Just remember to pick up a Snorkel Trail card, that will give you more information on each species.
+Just remember to pick up a Snorkel Trail card which will give you more information on each species.

 Photos: Ben Chapman